 2. Benefits of Seaweed Fertilizers

 6. Conclusion: Many Good Benefits to Seaweed Fertilizers

 Seaweed Fertilizer Is Not New

-The use of seaweed in the garden is nothing new.
+The use of seaweed in the garden soil is nothing new.
 In fact, seaweed as a fertilizer has been around for centuries.
 Dulse and kelp have been used on the west coast of Ireland since before the thirteenth century.
 It has also been used in past history in the Channel Islands, Scotland, and the Falkland Islands.
 For good reason, too.
-There are many benefits to using seaweed as a fertiliser.
+There are many benefits to using seaweed as a fertilizer.

 Benefits of Seaweed Fertiliser

 Seaweed Fertilizers benefit your garden harvest in many ways because of the many nutrients, trace minerals and natural plant hormones in seaweed.

 2. veggies are less prone to softening and often grow larger